My Quiet Kitchen

 For the seitan wings:

-• Firm Tofu - look for this in the refrigerated section of the grocery store near the produce; for this recipe we're using a basic firm or extra firm tofu packed in water, not super firm.
+• firm tofu - look for this in the refrigerated section of the grocery store near the produce; for this recipe we're using a basic firm or extra firm tofu packed in water, not super firm.

-• Nutritional Yeast - this adds savory flavor and tenderizes the seitan wings; I recommend this non-fortified one by Sari Foods.
+• nutritional yeast - this adds savory flavor and tenderizes the seitan wings; I recommend this non-fortified one by Sari Foods.
 If you need to avoid nutritional yeast, add a couple of tablespoons of all-purpose flour in its place.

-• Seasonings - onion powder, garlic powder, and poultry seasoning also contribute to the overall savory chicken flavor.
+• seasonings - onion powder, garlic powder, and poultry seasoning also contribute to the overall savory chicken flavor.
 If you don't have poultry seasoning, a few dashes of sage and thyme will do the trick.

-For the vegan buffalo sauce:
+For vegan buffalo sauce:

-• Plant-Based Butter - the flavor of Miyoko's cultured butter is best, but any vegan butter you can get your hands on is fine.
+• plant-based butter - the flavor of Miyoko's cultured butter is best, but any vegan butter you can get your hands on is fine.
 See below for a butter-free option, or simply omit it and use plain Frank's hot sauce to coat your wings.

 • Frank's Red Hot Original - this is the classic hot sauce used for buffalo wings; Frank's is made from cayenne peppers and is available online and in most U.S. grocery stores as well as 19 other countries (wow).

-• Cayenne Pepper - I like to add a few dashes for extra heat and flavor, but this is optional.
+• cayenne pepper - I like to add a few dashes for extra heat and flavor, but this is optional.

-• Garlic Powder - same as above.
+• garlic powder - same as above.

-See recipe card below for quantities.
+See the recipe card below for quantities and full step-by-step instructions.

 1. First, drain and rinse the jackfruit.
 Then place on a tea towel, and gather up the ends.
 Squeeze the jackfruit very well over the sink to remove as much brine as possible.
 Use your hands to remove the pieces that look like seeds (we'll discard those), and shred the rest of the jackfruit.